Pros and Cons of Living in Bangkok

 Pros for me as a 20 something drinker

-- Clubs and bars open every nights of the week.
-I come from the countryside in France and let say that Sunday to Wednesday isn't really full of options, unlike Bangkok.
+- 🎉 Clubs and bars open every nights of the week.
+I come from the countryside in France and let say that Sunday to Wednesday isn't really full of options.
+In Bangkok, you can party any night.

-- Shops Open around the clock.
+- ⏱ Shops Open around the clock.
 With 7 Eleven Stores, Foodland and some other brands that are open and serve food 24/7, it's so convenient.
 I often wake up late and work at night and I can get food at 2am, buy toothpaste or pay my bills at 4am.
-You don't have to stick to "business hours" to live your life.
+You don't have to stick to "business hours" to live your life normally here.

 In my opinion and experience, Bangkok is perfect for young hustlers who want to work and party around the clock.